 Lindsay Resnick is special education teacher at Taylor Road Middle School.
 This past year, she was named Taylor Road MS Teacher of the Year!
 In the spring of 2018, she was named Middle School Special Education teacher of the year by the Johns Creek Civitan Club.
 In 2016, she received the Enable Special Education Teacher finalist award for the state of Georgia.
 This is her 13th year teaching.
 Lindsay loves middle school age students and takes any chance she can to have fun with her students.
 She enjoys running, and has run five half marathons over the past few years.

 Paul Belongie is a special education teacher at Johns Creek High School.
 He previously worked as a golf coach for 12 years at RiverPines Golf.
 He started a successful junior golfing program that had over 100 junior members each year.
 In 2016, 2017, and 2018 he was recognized as a top 50 instructor in the nation by US Kids golf.
 Despite his background in golf, Paul has a passion for running since his days as a member of the Milton High School Cross Country team.
 Still an active runner, Paul races in 5K and 10K events and has run multiple half marathons.
-In 2020, he finished in the top 500 men for the Peachtree Road Race.
+In 2020 and 2021, he finished in the top 500 men for the Peachtree Road Race.
+In December 2021, he completed his first marathon in under 3:30.
 Paul is known for making sports fun while still challenging athletes to improve to their highest potential.
 He is excited to be a part of the Junior Cougar Cross Country coaching team!